paraslonic/GCB_MAN/docs/FAQ.rst

 Can I use PC for the standalone analyisis or do I need a computational cluster?
 -------------------------------------------------------------------------------------------------------------------

 - In case of bacterial (not viral) genomes, it is recommended to run orthology inference on computational cluster.
-Analysis, downstream to orthgroups inference, can be run on standart PC.
-Local server application can be run on standart PC also.
+However, you may try it, and if orthogroups inference will be completed, then it is OK to continue the analysis.
+Local server application can be run on a standart PC.

 How many genomes may be analyzed in a standalone version?
 -------------------------------------------------------------------------------------------------------------------

 - It depends on computational resources you have.
 If you have a computational cluster, then hundreds of genomes will be OK in most cases.
-If you have problems running analysis for your project feel free to contact us, we will try to help you (e.g., we can run orthology inference on our side).
+If you have problems running analysis for your project feel free to contact us, we will try to help you (e.g., run orthology inference on our side).

 Can I adress someone to help me with my organisms?
 -------------------------------------------------------------------------------------------------------------------